huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ![Stata twoway](./images/stata_twoway.png)

 The generation of this plot uses a tiny bit more compute resources than the previous once, so depending on your home machine type, the notebook state at the botton of your notebook may shift from `Idle` to `Busy` in a few seconds while the graph is printed.
+Your notebook may be unresponsive as long as the state is `Busy`.

 ## Save graphs

-You can also save your graphs in your lab with the `export` command:
+You may save your graphs on your lab home machine with the `export` command:

 ```pyhon
 // save your latest graph
 graph export mygraph.svg
 ```

-The above command will save the latest graph that you viewed in your notebook in your workbench folder (red arrow).
+The above command will save the latest graph that you viewed in your notebook in your workbench folder (red arrow on the new file).

 ![Stata graph save 1](./images/stata_graph_export1.png)

-Click on the file to view the graph in your workbench, or click on the `download` icon to export the graph to your local machine.
+Click on the file to view the graph in your workbench, or click on the `download` icon (red arrow) to export the graph to your local machine.

 ![Stata graph save 2](./images/stata_graph_export2.png)

-You can also save your graphs directly to other folders in your lab machine to they are instantly accessible for your lab colleagues:
+You may also save your graphs in other folders on your lab machine to make them accessible for your lab colleagues:

 ```python
 // Principal example of code that saves your